If you're on this website – an HGH website – you are probably interested in growing.

 Video Stream: The Do S And Don Ts Of Calcium Supplements Can I Grow Taller

 Calcium is actually the most abundant mineral in the human body.
 It is critical for bone health and growth and pretty much every living organism needs this mineral to survive.
 Our beautiful coral reefs?
 Composed of calcium carbonate.

 The intricate seashells found at the beach?
 Composed of calcium carbonate.
 The Great Pyramid of Giza?
 Composed of limestone which is made up of various crystal forms of calcium carbonate.
 Calcium is one important mineral!

-In the human body, 99% of the calcium is a part of the structural elements of our bone and teeth – the most important role of calcium within our bodies.
+In the human body, 99% of the calcium is a part of the structural elements of our bones and teeth – the most important role of calcium within our bodies.

 However, calcium is also necessary for communication processes between our brain and other parts of our bodies, including the movement of muscles and functions of the cardiovascular system.
 Lastly, calcium is a co-factor for many important enzymes.

 It is crucial for children to get adequate amounts of calcium as they are growing.
 Scientists consider adequate calcium intake as a “prerequisite for normal linear growth.”

 If low calcium intake is continued throughout adolescence, it may result in slow growth and substandard bone mass.

 In one study, it was even noted that boys consuming over the average amount of calcium had faster height growth and when consuming less than the average they developed shorter adult stature.
 However, the data was less conclusive for girls.